Michigan Foragers' Paradise Sticker

 An original Peninsulas design.

 *A word of caution in this tried-and-true saying: There are old mushroom hunters and bold mushroom hunters, but never old, bold mushroom hunters.
-Or, as our friends at the DNR say, “Know what you are eating!
+Or, as the DNR say, “Know what you are eating!
 You will need to know the difference between a ‘true’ morel and the ‘false morels,’ such as beefsteak mushrooms, which are poisonous.”